 Each of Polarization for Throw 1 subfield, Polarization for Throw 2 subfield and Polarization for Throw 3 subfield is set to set to 0 to indicate linear polarization, is set to 1 to indicate circular polarization and is set to 2 for mixed polarization.
 Value 3 is reserved.

-9.4.2.250.4 PHY Capability field
+9.4.2.250.4 EDMG PHY Capability subelement

-The PHY Capability field is defined in Figure 38.
+The EDMG PHY Capability subelement is defined in Figure 38.